Man guilty of D-Day veteran hammer attack

-Man guilty of trying to kill WW2 veteran with hammer
+Joseph Isaacs guilty of D-Day veteran hammer attack

-A man who attacked a 96-year-old World War Two D-Day veteran with a claw hammer during a raid on his home has been found guilty of attempted murder.
+A man who attacked a 96-year-old D-Day veteran with a claw hammer has been found guilty of attempted murder and sentenced to 20 years.

-Joseph Isaacs, 40, of no fixed address, attacked Jim Booth in the attack on 22 November.
+Joseph Isaacs, 40, of no fixed address, shouted "money, money, money" as he repeatedly hit Jim Booth.

-Mr Booth spent nine days in hospital following the burglary at his home in Taunton, Somerset.
+Mr Booth spent nine days in hospital after the raid at his home in Taunton.

+He said later he should have known how to deal with the assault, because he had been in the special services, but was now too old.

 Isaacs had previously admitted aggravated burglary, causing grievous bodily harm and seven counts of fraud.

-The court heard Isaacs went to Mr Booth's home intending to obtain money as he had not eaten for days and was "starving".
+The court heard Isaacs, formerly from Exeter, went to Mr Booth's home on 22 November intending to obtain money as he had not eaten for days and was "starving".

 He initially offered to carry out repairs to the roof, but when he was turned down he repeatedly hit the 96-year-old with a hammer and left him for dead.

+Isaacs used Mr Booth's bank card to buy food at a McDonald's fast-food restaurant in Bridgwater after the attack.

-Mr Booth was hit six times on the head, as well as on the arms with the claw side of the tool, the court was told.
+The court heard Mr Booth was hit six times on the head, as well as on the arms with the claw side of the tool.

 Between each blow Isaacs shouted "money, money, money".